Holy Trinity Roman Catholic Church

 The second pastor of the church, Reverend John Uhlyarik, began preliminary work to build a larger brick facility in June 1904.
 1 3 The new $40,000 church 2 was designed by F.W.
 Wilson of McKeesport in the Gothic Revival architectural style.
 2 3 The building’s stance on the side of a hill, with its 150-feet tower, would evoke a commanding presence over the Monongahela River valley.
 3 Wilson selected buff brick with stone trim for the 110-feet long by the 60-feet wide structure.

 On October 21, 1904, in a ceremony attended by an estimated 8,000 people, the cornerstone was laid.
-3 It was swung into place at 2 p.m. by a bishop, which was followed with a ceremony address by priests and other dignitaries.
+3 It was swung into place at 2 p.m. by a bishop, which was followed by a ceremony address by priests and other dignitaries.
 A parade, complete with eight brass bands, moved through the town.

 Problems plagued the church’s construction.
 The original contractors, F.E.
 Shallenberger of Pittsburgh, failed to complete the contract.
 4 A replacement crew was hired but they also failed to finish, and so the church and the trustees of the congregation were forced to conclude some of the remaining work.
 The sheriff also advertised the property for sale on two occasions due to lingering debt, but the obligations were met, and the finances shored up.
 Upon completion of the new church building, the debt load by the church stood at $40,000.
 The cost came to $37,500 for the superstructure, but the addition of altars and stained glass windows added another $12,500.
 3